johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   final: false
   final-runningorder: 0
   commentary: |
-    This track's instrumentation sounds like it's ripped from a SEGA MegaDrive: and I freaking love it.
-It's weird, whacky and exactly what I want from my pop.
+    This track’s instrumentation sounds like it’s ripped from a SEGA MegaDrive: and I freaking love it.
+It’s weird, whacky and exactly what I want from my pop.

     The angelic, little vocal runs that Montaigne peppers throughout beautifully clash with the mechanical tones in the track.